Hells Angels MC criminal allegations and incidents in the United States: Connecticut

+The first Hells Angels chapter in Connecticut was founded following a "patch over" of the Grateful Dead Motorcycle Club in Bridgeport in 1975.
+Two other chapters in the state, in Hartford and Middletown, were subsequently established.
+The Connecticut Hells Angels have been recruited as enforcers and contract killers for Mafia crime families.

 Violent incidents

-Connecticut is home to three HAMC chapters, in Bridgeport, Hartford and Middletown.
-The Bridgeport chapter was the first to be established, following a patch-over of the Grateful Dead Motorcycle Club in 1975.
-The Connecticut Hells Angels have been recruited as enforcers and contract killers for the Mafia.

 On February 7, 1975, Bridgeport Police Department patrol officer John McGee issued a member of the Hells Angels' Bridgeport chapter with a citation for speeding on his motorcycle.
 While driving home at the end of his shift that evening, McGee observed a stalled vehicle and stopped to assist the occupants when he was attacked by three men and beaten with a baseball bat.
 He suffered major head injuries and was hospitalized in critical condition.
 A Hells Angels member was convicted of the assault and sentenced to a year in prison, while two others had charges against them dismissed.

 Police raided the Bridgeport Hells Angels chapter clubhouse on May 7, 1975, and arrested five members – John J. Miller, Frank Passalaqua, Robert L. Redmond, Nicholas Romano Jr. and Joseph "Crazy Joe" Whelan – on charges of first-degree manslaughter in connection with the death of José Sosa, whom police determined was pulled from his automobile and beaten to death after being involved in a near collision with a vehicle operated by one of the bikers in the early hours of May 2, 1975.
 Sosa died of multiple head and internal injuries, and his body was found in the back of his parked car by three passing youths the following afternoon.
 Three other Hells Angels – Jack Forbes, Russell J. Kutzer and Carlos Pini – were later apprehended on the same charges.